World government: World Federalist Movement

+Convention to propose amendments to the United States Constitution

-In 1949, six U.S. states — California, Connecticut, Florida, Maine, New Jersey, and North Carolina — applied for an Article V convention to propose an amendment “to enable the participation of the United States in a world federal government.”
+In 1949, six U.S. states—California, Connecticut, Florida, Maine, New Jersey, and North Carolina—applied for an Article V convention to propose an amendment "to enable the participation of the United States in a world federal government".
 Multiple other state legislatures introduced or debated the same proposal.
 These resolutions were part of this effort.